Noor291/Mashup-Parallel/README.md

 2. **Video Download and Audio Extraction**

-   The script searches for YouTube videos based on the input `search_query` using the `YoutubeSearch` library.
+   The script searches for YouTube videos based on the input `singer_name` using the `YoutubeSearch` library.
 It then proceeds to download each video in parallel using `threading`.
-The `pytube` library is used to download the highest resolution stream of each video.
+The `pytube` library is used to download the stream of each video.
 After downloading, the script extracts the audio from each video clip using `moviepy` and saves it as a separate mp3 file in the "Audios" directory.

 3. **Mashup Generation**